 One Old Song

+The story is happy.
+Even with all its chaos, the Navy showed me how much of a regular Joe I am.
+I’m now 60 years old.
+I have the love of family, friends and one particularly special man.
 Please be sure to tell the young people you know that, in this universe, they are perfect in every way by the simple virtue of having a beating heart.
-We’re all fabulous Joes, Janes and Jaimes.
-People who say otherwise are only human, and humans say the damnedest things.
+We’re all fabulous Joes, Janes and Jameys.